imath/wp-idea-stream/readme.txt

 = 2.2.0 =

-Please be sure to use at least WordPress 4.3 before upgrading/downloading this plugin.
+Please be sure to use at least WordPress 4.3.
 Now that default slugs are translatable, make sure to save the IdeaStream > Settings before upgrading the plugin if you never did.
-If you are using BuddyPress, make sure to upgrade to version 2.3 before upgrading to WP Idea Stream 2.2.0.
-Back up your database and files (in case you want to roll back to previous version).
+If you are using BuddyPress, required version is 2.3.
+Back up your database and files.

 = 2.1.2 =